Brief history of Wheaton College

 On July 1, 1992, Dale Rogers Marshall became Wheaton’s sixth president.
 The former Wellesley College academic dean succeeded President Emerson, who left office in November of 1991; Hannah Goldberg, college provost and academic vice president since 1983, served as acting president during the interim.
 Dr. Marshall, a political scientist who specializes in urban politics, holds degrees from Cornell University, the University of California at Berkeley and U.C.L.A.

-In addition to the appointment of a new president, 1992 brought two other milestones: the graduation of Wheaton’s first coeducational class and the enrollment of the largest freshman class in the college’s history.
+In addition to the appointment of a new president, 1992 brought two other milestones: the graduation of Wheaton’s first coeducational class and the enrollment of the largest first-year class in the college’s history.
 The latter propelled total enrollment to an all-time high.

 At Dale Marshall’s inauguration ceremony on October 3, 1992, trustees urged her to “heed the proud history of Wheaton College, recognizing the promise of the future in the strengths of the past.”
 The new leader also was charged with engaging the whole of the Wheaton family–students and their parents, alumni, faculty, staff members and friends–in articulating and pursuing the mission of the college.